Uranium mining by country: Spain

 The Australian company Berkeley Energia Limited is permitting a new open pit uranium mine at Retortillo in a historical uranium mining area, near the city of Ciudad Rodrigo in Salamanca Province.
-Berkeley is also active in Cáceres, Barcelona and Guadualajara provinces.
+Berkeley is also active in Cáceres, Barcelona and Guadalajara provinces.

 Sweden

-In Sweden, uranium production took place at Ranstadsverket between 1965 and 1969 by mining of alum shale (kind of oil shale) deposits.
+In Sweden, uranium production took place at Ranstadsverket between 1965 and 1969 by mining of alum shale (a kind of oil shale) deposits.
 The goal was to make Sweden self-supplying with uranium.
 The high operating costs of the pilot plant (heap leaching) due to the low concentration of uranium in the shale and the availability at that time of comparatively cheap uranium on the world market caused the mine to be closed, although a much cheaper and more efficient leaching process, using sulfur-consuming bacteria, had by then been developed.
-Since 2005 there have been investigations on opening new uranium mines in Sweden.
+Since 2005 there have been investigations into opening new uranium mines in Sweden.

 Ukraine

 Ukraine's VostGOK produced almost 1,000 tU3O8 (2.2 million pounds) from the Zhovti Vody mill in 2007, which was similar to the 2.1 million pounds produced in 2006.